|

 The wordgags in Asterix I understood only much later.

-My community (military) service I also did in Düsseldorf.
+--- part of article left out here --- My community (military) service I also did in Düsseldorf.

 I was a telephone operator in a hospital.